VM Comparative Economics Report

 - When you select By Period, the period will be the last completed day, week, month, quarter or year.
 For example, if the current month is May and you select Last 3 Months, the range for the report will be February, March and April.
 See Using Date Filters for Reporting and Searching for more information.

-- When you select By Dates, Commander prepopulates the earliest date available for selection, which is the date when the first managed system was added to Commander.
+- When you select By Dates, Commander prepopulates the earliest date available for selection, which is the date when the first cloud account was added to Commander.

 Cost Model: Generate VM costs for the Current Location based on: